About Doing Art Together

 An outgrowth of the acclaimed parent/child workshops offered to family members at The Metropolitan Museum of Art, Doing Art Together targets a different population: children from schools and communities where few families ever set foot in a museum.
 From the start, the intention of our founders, Muriel Silberstein-Storfer and Electra Askitopoulos-Friedman, was to provide the same educational advantage to these young people through workshops based on the teaching methods and educational philosophy developed by leading 20th century art educators at the Museum of Modern Art and The Metropolitan Museum of Art.

-Artist, educator, author of Doing Art Together (Simon & Schuster 1982 & Harry N. Abrams Inc. revised edition, 1997)
+Founder, Artist, Educator, Author of Doing Art Together (Simon & Schuster 1982 & Harry N. Abrams Inc. revised edition, 1997)

 Born in Brooklyn, Muriel Silberstein-Storfer graduated from the Fieldston School in Riverdale and earned a BFA in theater arts from Carnegie Mellon University.
 A scenic designer at the Pittsburgh Playhouse early in her career, in her own work she favored utilizing found materials and collage elements along with painting.
 Her art teacher at Fieldston, the legendary Victor D’Amico, had gone on to establish the Museum of Modern Art’s education department and become its first director.